PP-Module for LiFi Access Systems

 This chapter describes the security requirements which have to be fulfilled by the product under evaluation.
 Those requirements comprise functional components from Part 2 and assurance components from Part 3 of [CC].
 The following conventions are used for the completion of operations:

-5.1 Collaborative Protection Profile for Network Devices Security Functional Requirements Direction
+5.1 Collaborative Protection Profile for Network Device Security Functional Requirements Direction

 In a PP-Configuration that includes the NDcPP, the TOE is expected to rely on some of the security functions implemented by the network device as a whole and evaluated against the Base-PP. In this case, the following sections describe any modifications that the ST author must make to the SFRs defined in the Base-PP in addition to what is mandated by section 5.2.